 Recently, I’ve incorporated my own Japanese tea ceremony as part of my morning routine on the weekend and my days off work.
 It’s a practice of concentration that results in mindfulness, being in the present moment.

-This is still brand new for me.
-I’ve only been meditating regularly for less than two years.
+This is still pretty new for me.
+I’ve been meditating regularly for about six years.

 Learn more about my “Morning Matcha Meditation” below the recipe.
 Start your morning with a sacred ritual, the same as what monks in Japan have been doing for centuries.